At the front edge of discovery

 In 2006, St. Louis Children's Hospital and Washington University School of Medicine partnered together to create the Children's Discovery Institute (CDI), a collaboration that funds the work of creative scientists and clinicians in collaborative, multi-disciplinary research aimed at some of the most devastating childhood diseases and disorders.

 The Center for Musculoskeletal and Metabolic Diseases, one of four centers within CDI, focuses on the genetic basis of musculoskeletal birth defects, childhood arthritis, metabolic diseases, and related disorders.
-Dr. Dobbs and his team conduct ongoing research that will benefit both medical professionals and patients to make treatment less invasive, more efficient and provide better long term outcomes.
-Learn more
+Our team conducts ongoing research that will benefit both medical professionals and patients to make treatment less invasive, more efficient and provide better long term outcomes.